collerek/ormar/docs/fields/encryption.md

 as the returned value is parsed to corresponding python type.

 !!!warning
-    Note that in `FERNET` backend you loose `filtering` possibility altogether as part of the encrypted value is a timestamp
+    Note that in `FERNET` backend you loose `filter`ing possibility altogether as part of the encrypted value is a timestamp.
+    The same goes for `order_by` as encrypted strings are compared so you cannot reliably order by.

 ```python
 class Filter(ormar.Model):